POTS

 Getting Started on Your Journey

 You can improve your everyday life by optimizing your brain and addressing the root causes of your POTS symptoms.
-At Better Brain & Body, we can help you find your footing and start a journey toward overall health and proper POTS management and relief with a clinic that understands POTS.
+At Better Brain & Body, we can help you find your footing and start a journey toward optimizing overall health and POTS management relief with a clinic that understands POTS.

-Give us a call or fill out the form below to get started.
-We will schedule you for a complimentary 15-minute phone consultation with our lead POTS specialist, Dr. Alicia Brown, to discuss any questions you may have.
+Call us today at 704-752-8100 or click the button below to schedule a complimentary 15-minute phone consultation with our lead POTS specialist, Dr. Alicia Brown, to see how our services may be right for you or a loved one.

 Bourne, Kate M et al. “Symptom Presentation and Access to Medical Care in Patients With Postural Orthostatic Tachycardia Syndrome: Role of Sex.”
 CJC open vol. 3,12 Suppl S44-S52.
 4 Sep.
 2021, doi:10.1016/j.cjco.2021.08.014 Cooperrider, Jessica et al. “A Survey-Based Study Examining Differences in Perception of Postural Orthostatic Tachycardia Syndrome Between Patients and Primary Care Physicians.”
 Cureus vol. 14,10 e30167.
 11 Oct.
 2022, doi:10.7759/cureus.30167 https://www.ninds.nih.gov/health-information/disorders/dysautonomia#:~:text=The%20ANS%20is%20charge%20of,by%20problems%20with%20the%20ANS.
 Kesserwani, Hassan.
 “Postural Orthostatic Tachycardia Syndrome Misdiagnosed as Anxiety: A Case Report with a Review of Therapy and Pathophysiology.”
 Cureus vol. 12,10 e10881.
 10 Oct.
 2020, doi:10.7759/cureus.10881 http://www.dysautonomiainternational.org/page.php?ID=2